aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

     1. Follow the linked instructions to **Create a Linux AMI from an instance** (instructions also cover macOS instances).
     2. Workflow was tested with **“No reboot”** enabled.
         - *Note: if the instance is rebooted or logged out after clicking OK,* **enrollment will occur.**
-    3. Ensure “Delete on termination” is **unchecked** to keep the AMI after terminating the original instance.
+    3. Ensure “Delete on termination” is **unchecked** to keep the AMI after terminating the template instance.
 11. When AMI moves from **Pending** to **Available**, launch a new instance with the AMI.
     1. This process may take an hour or more.
     2. Ensure the newly launched instance has the appropriate **㊙️🪪 IAM instance profile** to retrieve the credentials.